deseretbook/keyholder/README.md

 ## Usage on api server

 You will need to set up an authenticating record in the app you want to hit and add two things to it:
-* key - this is public. it can be generated like this: `Sesame.generate_key`
+* key - this is public. it can be generated like this: `Keyholder.generate_key`
-* token - this should be kept private. it is only sent when encrypted. it can be generated like this: `Sesame.generate_token`
+* token - this should be kept private. it is only sent when encrypted. it can be generated like this: `Keyholder.generate_token`

 First verify the key is correct by finding the authenticating record on the api server:
 ```